Who’s Speaking

 • Thursday: Open House Tour of Woodsmith Shop & Studio

-• Firday: Happy Hour in the Exhibit Hall
+• Friday: Happy Hour in the Exhibit Hall

 • Shop Talk Live - Join us for a live recording of Fine Woodworking’s podcast, Shop Talk Live, with audience Q&A.